 severe skin reaction -- fever, sore throat, swelling in your face or tongue, burning in your eyes, skin pain, followed by a red or purple skin rash that spreads (especially in the face or upper body) and causes blistering and peeling.

 Common side effects of Tobramycin Sulfate ADD-Vantage may include:

 lack of energy;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Tobramycin Sulfate ADD-Vantage (tobramycin injection)?
+What other drugs will affect Tobramycin Sulfate ADD-Vantage?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with tobramycin, especially:
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Tobramycin Sulfate ADD-Vantage, especially:

-Tobramycin can harm your kidneys.
+Tobramycin Sulfate ADD-Vantage can harm your kidneys.
 This effect is increased when you also use certain other medicines, especially:

 injected antibiotics--amikacin, colistimethate, kanamycin, gentamicin, polymyxin B, streptomycin, vancomycin; or

 certain antibiotics taken by mouth--neomycin, paromomycin.